-Both in marketing and advertising as well as in internal team communication, visual communication helps add clarity and highlight the most important information — making the end product more memorable than it’d be if it was just a wall of text.
+Both in marketing and advertising as well as in internal team communication, visual communication helps add clarity and highlights the most important information — making the end product more memorable than it’d be if it was just walls of text content.

 Visuals can be used to communicate ideas that words simply cannot.
 A recent study found that visual communication improved both memory and overall learning for undergraduate students.

-So, in a busy workplace, visual media helps make important-yet-dry information more digestible to employees.
+So, in a busy workplace, visual media helps make important-yet-dry information more digestible — everything from company objectives to office policies.
 It also helps people make meaning from information by giving context and adding a visual anchor.

-We’ll get into the many types of visual media that you can employ to engage your audience, community, or team.
+Now, we’ll get into the many types of visual media that you can employ to engage your audience, community, students, or team.

 Visual strategies can be found anywhere from your TikTok For You Page to your company Slack channel.
 Here are some common forms of visual communication, and how you can use them to better convey ideas to the world around you — at work or in your personal projects.